mistydemeo/tigerbrew/share/doc/homebrew/External-Commands.md

 	</tr>
   <tr>
     <td>HOMEBREW_CACHE</td>
-		<td>Where Homebrew caches downloaded tarballs to, typically <code>/Library/Caches/Homebrew</code>. </td>
+		<td>Where Tigerbrew caches downloaded tarballs to, typically <code>/Library/Caches/Homebrew</code>. </td>
 	</tr>
   <tr>
     <td>HOMEBREW_CELLAR</td>
-		<td>The location of the Homebrew Cellar, where software is staged, by default <code>/usr/local/Cellar</code>.</td>
+		<td>The location of the Tigerbrew Cellar, where software is staged, by default <code>/usr/local/Cellar</code>.</td>
   </tr>
   <tr>
     <td>HOMEBREW_LIBRARY_PATH</td>
-		<td>The directory containing Homebrew’s own application code.</td>
+		<td>The directory containing Tigerbrew’s own application code.</td>
 	</tr>
   <tr>
     <td>HOMEBREW_PREFIX</td>
-		<td>Where Homebrew installs software to, by default <code>/usr/local</code>.</td>
+		<td>Where Tigerbrew installs software to, by default <code>/usr/local</code>.</td>
 	</tr>
   <tr>
     <td>HOMEBREW_REPOSITORY</td>
-		<td>If installed from a Git clone, the repo directory (i.e., where Homebrew’s <code>.git</code> directory lives).</td>
+		<td>If installed from a Git clone, the repo directory (i.e., where Tigerbrew’s <code>.git</code> directory lives).</td>
   </tr>
 </table>

 Note that the script itself can use any suitable shebang (`#!`) line, so an external “shell script” can be written for sh, bash, Ruby, or anything else.

 ## USER-SUBMITTED COMMANDS
-These commands have been contributed by Homebrew users but are not included in the main Homebrew repository, nor are they installed by the installer script.
+These commands have been contributed by Tigerbrew users but are not included in the main Tigerbrew repository, nor are they installed by the installer script.
 You can install them manually, as outlined above.

 >*NOTE:* They are largely untested, and as always, be careful about running untested code on your machine.